rerouj/ssr_rts_api/README.md

-# ssr_rts_api 📺
+# ssr_rts_api

-Connect with ease to the public rts/ssr public API.
+Connect with ease to the public rts/ssr public API.📺
 That package is only for accessing the RTS Archives v3 (broadcast) endpoint

 # How it works